 Try This Approach:

 - Arrange your visit on a day when classes are in session.
 Arrive on campus early.
-Go to the cafeteria.
-Stop at any table and ask how the food really is.
-Ask about quality, quantity, and hours of cafeteria operation.
-How long do you have to wait during prime times, like lunch hours?
-Let the students know you are considering transferring to their school.
-They’ll probably tell you what the school is really like.
+Talk to students and let them know you are considering transferring to their college.
+They’ll probably tell you what the college is really like.

 - Head over to the classroom buildings where the courses you are interested in are held.
 You’ll be able to see how many students really are in the classes.
 Ask students in the hallways about their majors, the quality of the teachers, and whether many courses are taught by graduate students.

 - If you’re in a program that requires labs, such as science, information technology, or nursing, go over to the labs, and look in on the classes which are in progress.
 Are there enough lab spaces for everyone?
 Speak with the students you see.
 Do they have problems with labs; are there enough stations and equipment?
 What hours are the labs open?

 - If you’re going to be living on campus, go to the residence halls.
 How is the security?
 Were you able to get in without a key?
 Did anyone question who you are or whom you’re visiting?
 Go to the cafeteria.
 Stop and ask how the food really is.
 Ask about quality, quantity, and hours of cafeteria operation.
 Ask to see a dorm room.
 Ask how many students are usually placed in a room.
 How hard is it to get into the “better” halls?
 Another thing you’ll want to investigate is the quality of life in the hall.
 Is it clean and well-maintained, despite the clutter you would expect?
 Read the notices on the bulletin boards – they can provide a wealth of information.